CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description has good structure with explicit 'Use when' guidance and covers the domain adequately.
-However, it relies on somewhat abstract language ('comprehensive evaluation strategies') rather than concrete actions, and the trigger terms could better match natural user language patterns.
+The description has good structural completeness with an explicit 'Use when' clause and covers the domain adequately.
+However, it relies on somewhat abstract category names (automated metrics, human feedback, benchmarking) rather than listing concrete actions, and its trigger terms could be expanded to cover more natural user phrasings.
+The distinctiveness is moderate—it could overlap with general testing or ML evaluation skills.

 Suggestions